utkarshchoubeycs/XRecognition/README.md

 To start the Web Application -

-make sure you have these libraries installed in your terminal or VM
+make sure you have all the libraries mentioned in requirements.txt installed in your terminal or VM

 Package                  Version
 ------------------------ ----------